alice42/PythonAPI/INSTRUCTIONS.md

 ## Edit a property

+Only owner of the property can edit it

 Send a `PATCH` request with the fields to be modified to the `/property/<property_public_id>` with a `Content-Type: application/json`:
 (Authorization required)

+notice that `room_count` can't be 0

 ```
 {